“Everyone must correct his own self; this is something more difficult to cope with, but it is not impossible.” Bhumibol Adulyadej

 As I wander past the famous Patpong Night Market, even the ‘night ladies’ are dressed in black and white and a little less provocative.

-We travelling around Thailand this month, but will use Bangkok as a base.
+We traveling around Thailand this month, but will use Bangkok as a base.

 So each time we return to Bangkok, we will try and stay in a different part of this amazing city and explore it section-by-section and individually.
 A far easier way than racing around all over town with a child, I think.